mmarcos/fabcommon/README.md

 # fabcommon
 Reusable deployment script in fabric.

-Fabcommon executes a number of tasks needed to deploy a typical web project in a Linux environment.
-It ws originally used to deploy Django projects, but the current version should be able to deploy any kind of python web project.
+Fabcommon executes a number of tasks needed to deploy a typical python based web project in a Linux environment.
+It was originally used to deploy Django projects, but the current version should be able to deploy any kind of python web project.

 It assumes, by default, that projects have the following structure: